Performance of the agricultural sector

 Agriculture contributed 1.3 % to the EU’s GDP in 2020

 Agricultural production in the EU by the millions of predominantly small farms adds up to being big business, even without considering its importance as the key building block for the downstream food and beverage processing industry.
-The agricultural sector contributed EUR 171.9 billion towards the EU’s overall GDP in 2020.
-To put this in some context, the contribution of agriculture to the EU’s economy was only slightly less than the GDP of Greece, the 16th largest economy among the EU Member States.
+The agricultural sector contributed EUR 173.3 billion towards the EU’s overall GDP in 2020.
+To put this in some context, the contribution of agriculture to the EU’s economy was slightly more than the GDP of Greece in 2020, the 16th largest economy among the EU Member States.

 This contribution (gross value added at producer prices, which is comparable to GDP at market prices) is the difference between the value of agricultural output and the value of various input costs built up in the production process, adjusted for taxes and subsidies on products.
 It is therefore interesting to look at the structure and composition of the value of this agricultural production and the various inputs used.

-The gross value added by the EU’s agricultural industry, which is the difference between the value of everything that the EU’s primary agricultural sector produced and the costs of the services and goods used in the production process, was an estimated EUR 177.0 billion in 2020.
-One way of looking at this is that for every 1 euro spent on the cost of goods and services used in the production process (known as intermediate consumption), the EU’s agricultural industry created added value of EUR 0.75.
-Whilst this relative value added was lower than the EUR 0.76 in 2019 and the EUR 0.79 in 2017, it was still higher than all the other years since 2007.
+The gross value added by the EU’s agricultural industry, which is the difference between the value of everything that the EU’s primary agricultural sector produced and the costs of the services and goods used in the production process, was an estimated EUR 178.4 billion in 2020.
+One way of looking at this is that for every 1 euro spent on the cost of goods and services used in the production process (known as intermediate consumption), the EU’s agricultural industry created added value of EUR 0.76.
+Whilst this relative value added in 2020 was lower than the EUR 0.79 in 2017, it was still higher than most other years since 2007.

 Contributions from Member States varied significantly, reflecting differences in volumes produced, prices received, as well as the mix of crops grown, animals reared, animal products collected and services offered.
-More than one half (58.6 %) of the total output value of the EU’s agricultural industry came from the ‘big four’ of France (EUR 75.4 billion), Germany (EUR 56.8 billion), Italy (EUR 56.3 billion) and Spain (EUR 52.9 billion).
-The next grouping of Member States were the Netherlands (EUR 28.2 billion), Poland (EUR 27.2 billion) and Romania (EUR 16.8 billion).
-Three quarters (76.2 %) of the total value of EU’s agricultural industry in 2020 came from these seven Member States.
+More than one half (58.7 %) of the total output value of the EU’s agricultural industry came from the ‘big four’ of France (EUR 76.3 billion), Germany (EUR 57.6 billion), Italy (EUR 56.9 billion) and Spain (EUR 52.3 billion).
+The next grouping of Member States was the Netherlands (EUR 28.2 billion), Poland (EUR 26.4 billion) and Romania (EUR 16.8 billion).
+Three quarters (76.0 %) of the total value of EU’s agricultural industry in 2020 came from these seven Member States.

-Some costs are associated with the farming of animals; they required feed, which accounted for over one third (38.5 %) of total intermediate consumption costs, and veterinary services (a further 2.6 %).
-Likewise, some costs are associated with crop farming; farmers required seeds and plants (5.4 % of total costs), many used plant protection products, herbicides, insecticides and pesticides (4.7 %) and fertilisers and soil improvers (6.3 %).
+Some costs are associated with the farming of animals; they required feed, which accounted for approaching two-fifths (38.3 %) of total intermediate consumption costs, and veterinary services (a further 2.7 %).
+Likewise, some costs are associated with crop farming; farmers required seeds and plants (5.4 % of total costs), many used plant protection products, herbicides, insecticides and pesticides (4.7 %) and fertilisers and soil improvers (6.4 %).
 Other costs are common to all types of farm, independent of whether specialist or mixed-type.

 The value of the output produced by the EU’s agricultural industry in 2020 fell back from the peak in 2019

-The estimated value of agricultural output in 2020 declined by 1.4 % in nominal terms, falling back slightly from the high in 2019 (see Figure 2).
-This change in nominal value reflected slight falls in both the nominal price for agricultural goods and services as a whole (an estimated –0.7 %) as well as in the volume of output (an estimated –0.8 %).
+The estimated value of agricultural output in 2020 declined by -1.1 % in nominal terms.
+This represented a slight fall back from the peak registered in 2019, which itself was the culmination of an upward trend that had started in 2009 (see Figure 2).
+This change in nominal value reflected slight falls in both the nominal price for agricultural goods and services as a whole (an estimated -1.0 %) as well as in the volume of output (an estimated -0.2 %).

 The gross value added generated by the EU’s agricultural industry in 2020 also fell back from its peak in 2019

-The cost of the intermediate goods and services used by the agricultural industry in 2020 was slightly less than a year earlier (an estimated -0.8 %).
-This rate of decline was less, however, than that of the value of agricultural output (an estimated -1.4 %), which resulted in a stronger rate of decline (-2.2 %) in the gross value added generated by the agricultural industry.
+The cost of the intermediate goods and services used by the agricultural industry in 2020 was slightly lower than a year earlier (an estimated -1.1 %).
+The rate of decline was the same as that of the value of agricultural output (an estimated -1.1 %), resulting in a slight rate of decline (-1.3 %) in the gross value added generated by the agricultural industry.

 Agricultural labour productivity